bindydijurido/Arena/src/test/java/tests/README.md

 8. Try searching in the page where a part of the page has form with Submit button.

-Search results testing
+**Search results testing**

-1. Check number of results in each page.
+1. Check number of results on each page.

-2. Check the count of the search results displayed in the page.
+2. Check the count of the search results displayed on the page.

 3. Check if the search results are displayed by popularity or most viewed or any other criteria mentioned in the requirements.